About the Epson Home Cinema 4010

 correct, you can adjust them using the following settings.

-(the alignment of the red, green and blue colors) in the projected image.
+- Color Convergence (Panel Alignment): You can use the Panel Alignment feature to manually adjust the color convergence (the alignment of the red, green and blue colors) in the projected image.

 - Color Tone (Color Uniformity): You can use the Color Uniformity feature to manually adjust the color tone balance in the projected image.

 - Manual Adjustments: You can manually adjust the images Brightness, Contrast, Color Saturation, Tint, Sharpness, and Color Temperature.

 - Image Enhancements: Use the projector's Image